Dalveer Bhandari: Election to the International Court of Justice

-Justice Bhandari was nominated by the Government of India as its official candidate in January 2012 for the Post of a Judge of the International Court of Justice.
-The vacancy arose after the resignation of sitting Court Judge Awn Shawkat Al-Khasawneh from Jordan on being appointed Prime Minister.
+Bhandari was nominated by the Government of India as its official candidate in January 2012 for the post of a judge of the International Court of Justice.
+The vacancy arose after the resignation of Judge Awn Shawkat Al-Khasawneh from Jordan on being appointed Prime Minister.
 In the elections held on 27 April 2012, Bhandari secured 122 votes in the United Nations General Assembly against 58 for his rival, Florentino Feliciano, who was nominated by the Government of the Philippines.